Supply Chain Initiatives

 ---|---|---|

-● Suppliers who account for 80% of the value of Epson’s procurement spending1 ● Key suppliers designated by each business line.
-Single source suppliers, etc. |
+Direct materials | Major suppliers | Suppliers who account for 80% of the value of Epson's procurement spending1 |

-Indirect materials suppliers | On-site service vendors2 | Vendors on Seiko Epson and its manufacturing sites employ |
+Indirect materials suppliers | On-site service vendors2 | Vendors on Seiko Epson and its production sites |

-Staffing/recruitment agencies | Agencies that Seiko Epson and its manufacturing sites employ | |
+Staffing/recruitment agencies | Agencies that Seiko Epson and its production sites employ | |

-Logistics warehouse operators | Operators that Seiko Epson and its manufacturing sites employ | |
+Logistics warehouse operators | Operators that Seiko Epson and its production sites employ | |

-Call center contractors | All call center service providers that Epson uses in regions with high CSR risk |
+Call center contractors | All call center service providers that Epson uses |

 1 Epson’s Tier 1 (direct) suppliers are arranged in descending order based on transaction amounts and selected until 80% of the total spend is reached.
 If a tier 1 supplier is a trading company, the manufacturer that supplies the trading company is asked to complete an SAQ.

-2 Contractors who provide security, food service(Canteen), and other services at Epson sites.
+2 Contractors who provide security, food service(canteen), and other services at Epson sites.

 Direct material suppliers